spacewalkproject/spacewalk-wiki/HowToInstall27.md

  * If you use LDAP as a central identity service and wish to pull user and group information from it, see [[SpacewalkWithLDAP]]
  * In the following steps we assume you have a default, vanilla installation of your operating system, without any customized setup of yum repositories, user management, security, etc.

+### Special Note For Those Who Will Manage Debian/Ubuntu Clients
+There is a change that will need to be made to Debian/Ubuntu client systems.
+For more details see [[DebianUbuntuSupportIn27]]

 ## Setting up Spacewalk repo